 You'll earn more rewards: Get 4X Membership Rewards® points on the 2 select categories where your business spent the most each month** (**4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year.*).
 In addition, you'll get an airline bonus; 25% points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year.*

 This card does carry a $295 annual fee, but no foreign transaction fees.
 (See Rates & Fees) *Terms Apply.

-The The Business Platinum® Card from American Express has a welcome offer where you can earn up to 75,000 Membership Rewards® points.
-Earn 50,000 Membership Rewards® points after you spend $10,000 and an extra 25,000 points after you spend an additional $10,000 all on qualifying purchases made on your Business Platinum Card® within your first 3 months of Card Membership.
+The The Business Platinum Card® from American Express has a welcome offer where you can earn 75,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership.

 You'll also earn 5X Membership Rewards® points on flights and prepaid hotels on amextravel.com.
 In addition, you'll get 50% more Membership Rewards® points.
 That's 1.5 points per dollar, on each eligible purchase of $5,000 or more.
 You can get up to 1 million additional points per year.

 If you use your Membership Rewards® Pay with Points for all or part of a flight with your selected qualifying airline, you can get 35% of the points back, up to 500,000 bonus points per calendar year.

 This card does come with a $595 annual fee.
 (See Rates & Fees) Now, you can earn up to $200 in statement credits annually by getting up to $100 semi-annually for U.S. purchases with Dell.
 Terms apply.